crownedgrouse/be2bill/README.md

 its own code, with a "fire and forget" approach, and having the insurance that _almost_ no transactions will be lost (see security paragraph hereafter).

+On contrary of PHP API, the web developper(s) do not need to manipulate, and even know, the credentials to do requests.
+Those ones are handled by the be2bill application, from configuration.
+The web developper just have to do requests on right environment (production or sandbox).

 This project propose also some extra things, like metrics which can be usefull for commercial website dealing with lot of transactions.